Regression Language Models for Code: Method

 \subsection{Multi-Objective Modeling}

-Due to the decoder's autoregressive nature, consecutively decoding more numbers also allows conditionally modeling multiple objectives $p(y' \> | \> y, x)$ which can naturally capture constraints inherent between different metrics.
-For example, if the latency ($y$) of a neural network is too low, the architecture may be too small and thus may not be possible to achieve a certain high level of image classification accuracy ($y'$).
-Previous works which rely on parallel regression heads at some embedding vector $\phi(x)$ are unable to capture correlations between metrics, as they make $y$ and $y'$ conditionally independent with respect to $\phi(x)$.
-We can generalize the conditional modeling to any number of metrics $k > 1$ via $p(y^{(k)} | \> y^{(k-1)}, \ldots, y^{(1)}, x)$, which we show in the experiments can be useful for predicting latencies across multiple hardware platforms.
+Due to the autoregressive nature of the decoder, consecutively decoding more numbers also allows conditionally modeling multiple objectives $p(y' \> | \> y, x)$ which can naturally capture inherent constraints between different metrics.
+For example, if the latency ($y$) of a neural network is too low, the architecture may be too small and thus may not be possible to achieve a high level of image classification accuracy ($y'$).
+Previous works relying on parallel regression heads sourced from an embedding vector $\phi(x)$ are unable to capture correlations between metrics, as they make $y$ and $y'$ conditionally independent with respect to $\phi(x)$.
+We can further generalize conditional modeling to any number of metrics $k > 1$ via $p(y^{(k)} | \> y^{(k-1)}, \ldots, y^{(1)}, x)$, which we show in the experiments can be useful for predicting latencies across multiple hardware platforms.